kjosib/sophie/docs/ref/string.rst

 * ``str(a:number) : string``: Format a number as a string in the most typical way.
 * ``val(s:string) : maybe[number];``: parse a string into a number - maybe.

-The next item is planned, but not yet implemented:

-* ``ascii(a:number) : string``: Produce the given numbered byte as a string.

 Examining Strings
 ==================